grafana/grafana/docs/sources/alerting/fundamentals/_index.md

 ### Notification messages

-Notification messages can be customized.
-The default notification messages include common alert details, which are usually sufficient.
-Set alert annotations to help responders address alert issues.
+By default, notification messages include alert details, such as the number of alerts, their status, and annotations to help responders address alert issues.
+Notification messages can also be customized.

 In the alert rule, you can choose a contact point to receive the alert notifications or use notification policies instead.